Drew Riley

 Bio

-Video Game Art
+Video Game developer

 Nonprofit Work

-Drew Riley has also served as a working board member for two organizations, the nonprofit LGBTQIA+ arts festival OUTsider Festival (2017-2019), and the nonprofit theatre company Punchkin Repertory Theatre (2012-2013), and.
-She also served on the Scholarship Committee (2011 – 2013) for a nonprofit children’s the performance summer camp Fantastic Magic Camp.
+Drew Riley also has experience as a nonprofit administrator, and community arts organizer.
+In 2016, she founded the nonprofit project Gender Unbound where she served as Executive Director for six years.
+During this time, she led a team of volunteer organizers to create community arts programming including an annual international arts festival.
+In 2022, she transitioned from her ED position to a board member position, a role she continues to serve in.
+Riley has also served as a working board member for two organizations, the nonprofit LGBTQIA+ arts festival OUTsider Festival (2017-2019), and the nonprofit theatre company Punchkin Repertory Theatre (2012-2013), and.
+She also served on the Scholarship Committee (2011 – 2013) for a nonprofit children’s performance camp, the Fantastic Magic Camp.